kitearuba/.gitignore/README.md

 ### 💬 Pro Tip

-If you want to be extra safe, you can **stash your changes first**:
+If you want to be extra safe, stash your work first:

 ```bash
 git stash